-Understanding what is a deed reformation requires a background on basic property law.
-In Massachusetts, like most every state, transferring an interest in property is most commonly done through a deed.
+Understanding a deed reformation requires a background in basic property law.
+In Massachusetts, like almost every state, transferring an interest in a property is most commonly done through a deed.
 The deed states the party giving the property (the “grantor”) and the party receiving the property (the “grantee”).
-A standard deed also contains a number of covenants and warranties as part of the transfer.
+A standard deed also contains several covenants and warranties as part of the transfer.
 Deeds also contain a description of the underlining property.

 Deeds are on file (“recorded”) in the county land records, which can be accessed online: http://www.masslandrecords.com.